 Move the generator frequency to 600 kilocycles and tune the receiver for maximum response near that frequency.
 If the set has a low-frequency padder, adjust it while rocking the receiver tuning control back and forth until the signal strength as indicated by the output meter is maximum.
 Note if the dial pointer is resting on or very near 600 kilocycles.
 If it is, set the pointer and generator both back at 1,400 kilocycles, and again adjust the oscillator trimmer for maximum output.
-This is necessary because any adjustment of the low-frequency end of the dial, just as any adjustment of the high-frequency trimmer will change slightly the tracking of the oscillator at the low-frequency end.
+This is necessary because any adjustment of the low-frequency padder will affect slightly the oscillator setting at the high-frequency end of the dial, just as any adjustment of the highfrequency trimmer will change slightly the tracking of the oscillator at the low-frequency end.
 If either of these trimmers is changed considerably, the other should be reset so that dial-pointer readings correspond with generator frequencies of 1,400 and 600 kilocycles.